3. Balancing of interests

 There is no statutory law that requires a judicial balancing of interests in determining whether to quash the subpoena.
 In a trial setting, State v.
 Siel and Mortgage Specialists, Inc. v.
 Implode-Explode Heavy Industries, Inc. each used a balancing test in determining whether the source had to be disclosed.

-Only after the criminal defendant has proved by a preponderance of the evidence that information is relevant, necessary and material to his or her defense, and that the material is not available from any less intrusive source does the court enter into a balancing.
-The court must then determine "that the value of the material sought as it bears upon the issue of guilt or innocence outweighs the privilege against disclosure, and that the request is not overbroad, oppressive, or unreasonably burdensome."
+Only after the criminal defendant has proven by a preponderance of the evidence that information is relevant, necessary and material to his or her defense, and that the material is not available from any less intrusive source, does the court enter into a balancing.
+The court must then determine that the value of the material sought as it bears upon the issue of guilt or innocence outweighs the privilege against disclosure, and that the request is not overbroad, oppressive, or unreasonably burdensome.

 Under Rule 11-514, the privilege prevails unless “the need of the party seeking the confidential source or information is of such importance that it clearly outweighs the public interest in protecting the news media’s confidential information and sources.”
 Rule 11-514(C)(4) NMRA.

 The qualified privilege allows disclosure only "as a last resort."
 See In re Grand Jury Subpoenas Served on Nat’l Broad.
 Co., 178 Misc.2d 1052, 1055, 683 N.Y.S.2d 708, 711 (N.Y.
 Sup.
 Ct.
 N.Y.
 Cty.
 1998).
 The Shield Law strikes a balance "between the urgent requirements of litigants in both civil and criminal courts, and the countervailing need to prevent the undue diversion of journalistic effort and disruption of press functions, to maintain the tradition in this state of providing the broadest possible protection to secure the sensitive role of gathering and disseminating news of public events and to assure particular vigilance by the courts [of] this state in safeguarding the free press against undue interference."
 In re American Broad.
 Cos., 735 N.Y.S.2d 919, 921-22 (N.Y.
 Sup.
 Ct.
 N.Y.
 Cty.
 2001) (emphasis in original) (internal citations omitted).